AndresL230/AndresL230/README.md

 - Building ETL pipelines for data processing and transformation
 - Implementing AI-powered investment recommendations and analytics
 - Exploring opportunities to expand on Noogie's success
-- Looking for collaboration opportunities in fintech and data engineering
+- Looking for collaboration opportunities in software and data engineering

 ## Technologies & Tools